 Quinoa (pronounced KEEN-wa) is a species of seeds of the Chenopodium or “goosefoot” family, and is botanically related to spinach.
-It was first brought to the United States from Chile nineteen years ago.
+It was first brought to the United States from South America in the 1980s.
 Quinoa has been cultivated in the Andes Mountains for thousands of years, growing three to six feet tall despite high altitudes, intense heat, freezing temperatures, and as little as four inches of annual rainfall.
 Peru and Bolivia maintain seed banks with 1,800 types of quinoa.

 For more information about quinoa on Pesach, please see this article on the topic.

-The United Nations named 2013 the International Year of Quinoa!
 Quinoa is one of the most nutritious foods on the planet, cooked like rice, gluten-free, and loaded with vitamins and minerals.
 Even NASA is considering quinoa for long-duration planetary space flights.
-Quinoa has become increasingly popular in the United States, Canada, Europe, China and Japan where the crop is not typically grown, increasing crop value.
-Between 2006 and early 2013, quinoa crop prices have tripled.
-What’s more, wholesale prices of quinoa rose by 88.2% over the last 12-month period.
+Quinoa has become increasingly popular in the United States, Canada, Europe, China and Japan, where the crop is not typically grown, increasing crop value.